moraneus/TP-DejaVu/README.md

 The rule `closed(x)` is defined as a disjunction between three alternatives.
 The first alternative states that this predicate is true if we are in the initial state (the only state where `@true` is false), and there is no `toggle(x)` event.
 The next alternative states that `closed(x)` was true in the previous state and there is no `toggle(x)` event now.
 The third alternative states that we in the previous state were in the `open(x)` state and we observe a `toggle(x)` event.
 Similarly for the `open(x)` rule.

+## The DejaVu Prediction Expansion

+In our expansion we add the ability to predict the next `k` steps in 2 modes of prediction.
+The core of DejaVu remains as it was, without any improvements or changes.
+In order to handle the prediction requests, we had to change the way that DejaVu gets and parses his arguments as it describe [above](#running-dejavu).

+### Prediction Modes
+We have two prediction modes.
+* ``brute`` - This mode is the trivial mode based on the brute force approach, trying all options without any improvements to make it faster or more efficient.
+This mode was added for testing and experimentation purposes and for comparison with our ``smart`` prediction approach.
+* ``smart`` - This mode is at the heart of our study.
+The smart prediction approach takes advantage of the fact that some values are equivalent in a given time, reducing our predictive options.
+In some cases, e.g., after evaluating a long trace file with different events, the reduction is so significant that prediction is possible with the ``smart`` approach, while it fails with the ``brute`` approach due to excessive memory consumption.

+### Prediction Limitations
+* In our experiments we have seen that the prediction possibilities grow exponentially with respect to the prediction parameter 'k', therefore the prediction is limited to a certain 'k' which depends on the environment, the evaluated specification and the evaluated trace.
+* The prediction process is limited to specification, where each predicate has one value only.
+* The prediction process generate only one event per time point.
+* No tests were performed for specifications containing op, e.g., x < 10, x <= y.
+The prediction procedure disregards these operators.

 ## Experiments for publications

 - Experiments for FMSD journal paper 2018 "_First-Order Temporal Logic Monitoring with BDDs_": [experiments](https://github.com/havelund/dejavu/tree/master/src/test/scala/tests_fmsd)